shivwriter/workflows-getting-started/README.md

 # Getting started with workflows
-**First: PLEASE record your screen as you are going through this exercise and send it to Matan**
+**First: PLEASE record your screen as you are going through this exercise and send it to Matan** **If you can't get to the point of editing and seeing framework following the instructions below, please message @Shivam Jindal**

 1. Fork this repo (see screenshots below on how to do so)